If you are feeling the pinch in your electricity bill, you are not alone.

 Net metering is a hot topic in many state legislatures, as lawmakers consider how to implement sound energy policies.
 As the conversations continue, homeowners can still benefit from the cost reductions associated with net metering while they reap the environmental benefits of using a renewable energy technology.

 Homeowners receive a significant tax credit for solar panel installation on their homes.
 The Solar Investment Tax Credit provides a 30 percent credit on the cost, reducing homeowners’ tax burden dollar-for-dollar.
 The SITC is intended to boost the solar energy industry in the U.S., which gives American families environmentally sound energy options and ways to reduce their power usage.

 In December 2015, the federal government extended the time homeowners have to take advantage of tax incentives for solar energy.
 Although the credit will stay at 30 percent through 2019, in subsequent years the credit drops to 26 and then 22 percent, providing greater urgency for homeowners to install solar panels as soon as possible to maximize the financial benefit.

 How You Can Take Steps to Reduce Your Energy Costs With Solar Panels

-There is both a financial and environmental incentive for homeowners to consider installing solar panels in their homes.
+There is both a financial and environmental incentive for homeowners to consider upgrading to solar energy in Colorado.
 The availability of favorable loans and tax incentives ease the burden of installation on families, and as the solar industry expands, solar panel prices continue to fall.
 Once households get their energy from the sun, they can receive credit for the excess power they give back to the electricity grid.
 It is a “win-win” for families and for the environmentally conscious community.
 Contact EcoMark Solar for a free solar panel installation quote today!